 RISD offers up to 25 scholarships of up to $10,000 each in support of the Yellow Ribbon Program.
 For details on how to apply, visit their webpage by clicking here.

 Check the VA website for more detailed information on your benefits.

 Enrollment certification for VA benefits

 E-mail the School Certifying Official, Michael Orlandi, at firstname.lastname@example.org.
-Students are required to submit a Student Veteran’s Certification Worksheet for each term (Fall, Wintersession, and Spring) that they wish to use their VA Education benefits.
+Students are required to submit a Student Veteran Certification Worksheet for each term (Fall, Wintersession, and Spring) along with an up-to-date Certificate of Eligibility that they wish to use their VA Education benefits.

 Below is a five minute video on veterans attending college in the state of Rhode Island: